Some effectivity questions for plane Cremona transformations

 \begin{section}{Introduction}

-The Cremona group $Cr_2(k)$ is the group of $k$-birational automorphisms of the projective plane $\P^2_k$ over a field $k$.
+The $2$--dimensional Cremona group $Cr_2(k)$ is the group of $k$-birational automorphisms of the projective plane $\P^2_k$ over a field $k$.
 As such, it is an object of algebraic geometry, but it is also of interest from the viewpoints of dynamics [M1] and group theory, including geometric group theory [CL].
-This latter paper uses a certain infinite-dimensional hyperbolic space $\sH=\sH_k=\sH(\P^2_k)$, that was constructed by Manin [Ma], on which $Cr_2(k)$ acts as a group of isometries and makes it clear that this action is an important tool for studying both $Cr_2(k)$ and its individual elements.
+This latter paper introduces and uses a certain infinite-dimensional hyperbolic space $\sH=\sH_k=\sH(\P^2_k)$ on which $Cr_2(k)$ acts as a group of isometries and makes it clear that this action is an important tool for studying both $Cr_2(k)$ and its individual elements.
 However, given an algebraic description of a Cremona transformation $g$ in terms of explicit rational functions, it is not always clear how to calculate anything about $g$ that is relevant to any of these frameworks.
 For example, there is no known effective procedure for determining the \emph{translation length} $L(g)=L(g_*)$ of the isometry $g_*$ of $\sH$ that is associated to $g$.

 One of our goals here is to make matters more nearly effective in the very particular case where $g$ is a \emph{special quadratic transformation}.
-That is, $g=\s\a$, where $\s$ is the standard quadratic transformation given in terms of homogeneous co-ordinates $x,y,z$ by $\s:(x,y,z)\mapsto (yz,xz,xy)$ and $\a$ is a linear map with $\a^2=1$.
-For this special class of Cremona transformations we give (Theorem \ref {Trrr} below) a simple and explicit lower bound, in terms of a constant amount of calculation, for $L(g)$.
+That is, $g=\s\a$, where $\s$ is the standard quadratic transformation given in terms of homogeneous co-ordinates $x,y,z$ by $\s:(x,y,z){\mapstochar\dashrightarrow} (yz,xz,xy)$ and $\a$ is a linear involution.
+For this special class of Cremona transformations we give (Theorem \ref {Trrr} below) a simple and explicit condition, in terms of a constant number of field operations (addition and multiplication in the ground field) to ensure that $g$ is hyperbolic: it is enough to take the three vertices $P,Q,R$ of the triangle $\Delta$ given by $xyz=0$, compute the $12$ points $g^i(P)$ etc. for $1\le i\le 4$ and verify that they are distinct and that none of them lie on $\Delta$.
+In comparison, Bedford and Kim [BK, Theorem 3.2] give an exact formula for $L(g)$ when $\a$ is any linear transformation that relies on an unbounded quantity of information about the map $g$.
 The upper bound $L(h)\le\log D$ for a Cremona transformation $h$ of degree $D$ is well known [CL]; these bounds together give an arbitrarily fine estimate for $L(g)$.
 These bounds will also determine the type of $g$; that is, whether $g$ is elliptic, parabolic or hyperbolic (the word loxodromic is also used for this last class).
-However, even in this special case, and even over a finite field, we still have no finite means of determining whether $g$ is biregular.
+This is motivated by the fact, explained in Section \ref{crypto}, that certain contemporary encryption algorithms are Cremona transformations and that estimates such as those proved here can be seen as a speedy check that the key being used is not obviously weak.